 - Locate your area’s first and last frost dates.
 Seed packets will tell you when to plant based on this date (“plant 2 weeks before your last frost date,” etc.), so you’ll need this information.
-In Western Oregon, our last frost date is May 15th and our first frost date is October 15th.
+For example, in Western Oregon where I live, our last frost date is May 15th and our first frost date is October 15th.

 - Start seeds indoors early or purchase seedlings later.
+Use our seed-starting guide to start your own seeds or purchase plants from a nursery.
 Wait until it’s okay to plant according to your frost date before buying tomato and pepper plants.

 - Plan your watering.
-I strongly advocate using soaker hoses or some other system that waters at the root of the plants.
+I strongly advocate using soaker hoses with quick connectors or some other system that waters at the root of the plants.
 Overhead watering often spreads diseases, encourages shallow root growth, and loses a lot of the water to evaporation before even reaching the plants.

 - Plant, maintain, harvest and enjoy!

 Note: Our classic vegetable gardening series was published in the first year of the blog – 2009.
 It’s being republished with all new photos and pinnable graphic, updated information, and clearer formatting.
 Look for the rest of the series to be updated and republished over the next few months as we look towards another fun gardening season!